-• More than half of Australian residents (51.5 per cent) were either born overseas or have a parent who was born overseas, and over 5.5 million people speak a language other than English at home (Australian Bureau of Statistics 2022a).
+• People with multicultural heritage: More than half of Australian residents (51.5 per cent) were either born overseas or have a parent who was born overseas.
+And over 5.5 million people speak a language other than English at home (Australian Bureau of Statistics 2022a).
 Australia's multicultural heritage means that our stories are told in many languages.
-Reflecting this diversity in our national stories helps to express our modern, inclusive national identity and promote culturally and linguistically diverse communities in Australia and overseas.
+We need to reflect this diversity in our national stories.
+This will enable us to express our modern, inclusive national identity and promote culturally and linguistically diverse communities in Australia and overseas.

 Submissions to the National Cultural Policy consultation highlighted the personal experiences of artists in the creative industries.
-One example raised during consultation was from an actor of colour, who was written into a local television series for a minimum of two years, with an optional contract extension.
+One example raised was from an actor of colour, who was written into a local television series for a minimum of two years, with an optional contract extension.
 In this instance, the character had a wife and daughter - also both actors of colour.
 All three contracts ended after only one year.

 The actor described the script used to write them out of the show as sending them 'back to India.'
 As the actor explained in their submission, 'I was confused.
-To go "back" to a country that my character daughter and mv character were not from didn't make sense.'
+To go "back" to a country that my character daughter and my character were not from didn't make sense.'
 All three actors had strong Australian accents and all characters had been written into the script as Australian-born.
 Ultimately, the script in its final form avoided any reference to 'going back to India.'

-Australia has more than 3.2 million young people (aged 15-24), representing one in every eight Australians, and one in five of our working age (aged 15-64) population (Australian Government Department of Education 2021).
-Young people are often under-represented among

-- artists, in cultural and creative jobs, and in youth cultural leadership roles.
-Providing meaningful avenues for engagement and investment in youth arts will give young Australians an increased voice and ability to influence issues that matter to them. - Australian artists with disability are an essential part of a thriving arts ecology - they tell engaging stories and create exceptional art.
-Around one in five Australians, and nine per cent of people working in the cultural and creative sector, identify as having disability (Australian Bureau of Statistics 2019: Meeting of Cultural Ministers 2018).
-Low expectations, attitudes, physical access, and other types of barriers to participation, limit access to many arts and cultural spaces, venues and events for both audiences with disability and cultural and creative practitioners with disability.
-Training and professional development opportunities designed specifically for artists with disability are limited, and there are barriers to formal education.
-There is a pressing need to take action on these issues following a long history of inaction and delay. - High-speed broadband is empowering creators and consumers of digital content, however digital inclusion remains a challenge for some groups.
-Improving digital access for people from non-English speaking backgrounds, First Nations peoples, people with disability, carers, and those on low incomes or who live remotely is especially important.
-Building digital literacy skills, supporting affordability, using and building accessible digital platforms, and improving digital connectivity will enable more Australians to participate in arts and cultural activities.
+- Young people: There are more than 3.2 million young people (aged 15-24) in Australia.
+This represents one in every eight people in Australia and one in five of our working age population (aged 15-64) (Australian Government Department of Education 2021).
+Young people are often under-represented among artists, in cultural and creative jobs, and in youth cultural leadership roles.
+We need to invest in youth arts and encourage young people to engage in the arts and cultural sector, so they have a stronger voice and the ability to influence issues that matter to them. - People with disability: Artists with disability are an essential part of a thriving arts community.
+They tell engaging stories and create exceptional art.
+About one in five people in Australia identify as having disability.
+Also, nine per cent of people working in the cultural and creative sector identify as having disability (Australian Bureau of Statistics 2019; Meeting of Cultural Ministers 2018).
+There are many barriers to participation in the arts and cultural sector.
+For example, low expectations, negative attitudes and poor physical access to arts and cultural spaces, venues and events.
+These barriers apply to both audiences with disability and artists with disability.
+There are limited training and professional development opportunities designed specifically for artists with disability.
+And there are barriers to formal education.
+We must act on these issues to improve opportunities for people with disability in the future. - Digital inclusion: High-speed broadband is empowering creators and consumers of digital content.
+But we need to improve digital access for some groups.
+For example, people from non-English speaking backgrounds, First Nations peoples, people with disability, carers, people on low incomes and people who live in remote areas.
+We need to build digital literacy skills, make digital access more affordable, develop and use accessible digital platforms, and improve digital connectivity.
+This will enable more Australians to participate in arts and cultural activities.